carboxylman/stackdb/doc/user-guide.md

 Once it's booted, login with user `root`, passwd `root`.

-Second, make sure you've installed StackDB.
+Second, make sure you've installed Stackdb.
 Then, run the `dumptarget` program in another terminal like this:

     $ sudo dumptarget -t gdb \